numalariamodeling/FE-2023-examples/README.md

 - Update the `ReportEventRecorder` event list to include `Received_Treatment` from our case management campaign (either in addition to the event list we've used previously or as the only event).
 - Update the experiment name to `example_sim_pickup_CM`.
 - Run the script.
 While you wait, update `analyzer_serialization.py` with your new experiment name, ID, and sweep variables.
+- When the simulations finish, check your outputs.
+They should largely look the same as before, but you should now see the `Received_Treatment` even in the `ReportEventRecorder`.
+Examine the `campaign.json` as well to see details about the campaign you've added to the simulations - each will look slightly different depending on which sweep parameters it received.
+    - Does your campaign file look how you expect?
+This is a good way to verify if your simulations are distributing interventions correctly or if something isn't set up correctly (such as if it is giving out 100x the case management expected).
-- When the simulations finish, run the analyzer.
+- If your outputs look good, run the analyzer.
 - Try plotting your results.
-You can build off of the scripts you made for the previous serialization example, but how might you consider the changes we've made this week?
-Should you make changes based on the added intervention?
-What about the sweeps?
+You can build off of the scripts you made for the previous serialization example, but how might you consider the changes we've made this week?      - *Hint: Think about changes related to adding interventions and the additional parameter sweeps.
 - Check out some of the other [interventions](https://github.com/numalariamodeling/emodpy-malaria/tree/main/emodpy_malaria/interventions) in emodpy-malaria.
 [Drug campaigns](https://github.com/numalariamodeling/emodpy-malaria/blob/main/emodpy_malaria/interventions/drug_campaign.py), [ITNs](https://github.com/numalariamodeling/emodpy-malaria/blob/main/emodpy_malaria/interventions/bednet.py), and [IRS](https://github.com/numalariamodeling/emodpy-malaria/blob/main/emodpy_malaria/interventions/irs.py) may be of particular interest.
 For an added challenge, try adding one (or more!) of these interventions to this simulation on your own or with the help of the How-Tos.
 An example script with multiple interventions is located in the solution scripts **IN PROGRESS**

 </p>